|By John Busby|

 The fusion reactor is promoted as the ultimate source of the world’s energy, based on the sun’s energy production by the fusion of hydrogen atoms, but does in fact rely on the fusion of deuterium and tritium.
 There are many perhaps irresolvable problems in fusion research, but as this article will argue, the impossible scale-up in tritium production from kilograms to tonnages, will prove to be its nemesis.

 An anxious world, desperate to find a solution to an energy crisis, funds the research which it hopes will lead to the deployment of fusion reactors at the end of the century when but a modicum of fossil fuels will remain.
-Michael Dittmar believes this to be an illusion, a view shared by John Busby as he attempts to explain this complex subject to our readers.
+Michael Dittmar believes this to be an illusion, a view shared by John Busby as he attempts to explain this complex subject.

-Primary uranium mining only provides around 60% of the fuel for the world’s fleet of reactors, the other 40% being subject to decline as it comprises diluted ex-weapons highly enriched uranium (HEU), blended with low enriched uranium (LEU), together with a modicum of MOX and other recovered mining and enrichment tails.
-In spite of a stagnation in mining production, the price of tri-uranium octoxide (U3O8) known as “yellow-cake” remains low, because although a number of new reactors are under construction, the accelerating closure of old reactors has led to a falling in its demand, unlifted by that of the replacements.
-The nuclear contribution to electricity generation fell to around 13% in 2007 (2608/19895 TWh), providing 5.6% of the world’s primary energy, but only 2.2% of it as electricity.
+With the reduction in demand post-Fukushima, primary uranium mining now provides around 90% of the fuel for the world’s fleet of reactors.
+The other 10% is from secondary supplies, formerly it was mostly from ex-military material but is now the products of recycling and from stockpiles built up in times of reduced demand.
+The price of tri-uranium octoxide (U3O8) known as “yellow-cake” remains low ($20 per pound U3O8, at end of 2016), because although a number of new reactors are under construction, the accelerating closure of old reactors has led to a falling in its demand, not lifted by that of the replacements.
+The nuclear contribution to world electricity generation fell to around 10% in 2016 (2616/24816 TWh), providing 3% of the world’s primary energy, but only 1% of it as electricity.

-The problem is that the most accessible and the most concentrated uranium ores are of limited occurrence and recourse is having to be made to lower grades.
-The industry is in a (hotly-denied) crisis as the potential mine with the highest grade in Canada, Cigar Lake is disastrously flooded, while the ore of the biggest low-grade occurrence, at Olympic Dam in South Australia, is uneconomically below 350 metres of rock, both of which major prospects are likely to be abandoned.
+The problem is that the most accessible and the most concentrated uranium ores are of limited occurrence and recourse was having to be made to the lower grades.
+The low price has led to the closure of the low grade mines.
+The mine with the ore of the biggest high grade occurrence in Canada, Cigar Lake, was disastrously flooded, but is now in production.
+The expansion of the Olympic Dam deep mine in South Australia as an open-pit, uneconomically below 350 metres of rock, has been abandoned.

 The manufacture of fuel for fast reactors, as well as MOX for the present “once-through” modes requires re-processing of spent fuel, which was performed at Sellafield in the UK, is performed at La Hague in France and in Japan and Russia.
 It was prohibited in the US as a non-proliferation measure.
-Sellafield has been a financial and technical disaster, leaving a toxic legacy about to cost the UK taxpayer a fortune for its clean-up.
+Sellafield has been a financial and technical disaster, leaving a toxic legacy costing the UK taxpayer a fortune for its clean-up.
 So fast reactors would require the augmenting of the world’s inadequate re-processing capacity, an unlikely pursuit after the failure of the UK complex at Sellafield and its costly decommissioning.
-In any case there is no commercially available fast breeder and the one fast reactor under construction in Russia is a “burner” for reducing problematic radioactive elements in spent fuel and the only fast reactor envisaged in the Generation IV Roadmap follow-up is also just a “burner”.
+In any case there is no commercially available fast breeder and the one fast reactor under construction in Russia is a “burner” for reducing problematic radioactive elements in spent fuel.

 The introduction of the fast reactor would require it to run in parallel with normal reactors to provide the depleted uranium from which the plutonium is separated.
 The replacement of the initial core charge of plutonium will require the fast breeder reactor to run from 10 to 20 years, so that its progressive introduction to provide the desired sustainability requires mathematical modelling, which would take into account the number of normal reactors needed to fuel the fast fleet.
 OECD/NEA admits that the modelling has so far not been attempted, making its claims of sustainability for “thousands of years” somewhat flawed.